6 Key Food And Drink Trends For 2025

 The topics set to take over the food world next year

 What will we be eating and drinking in 2025?
 And how will brands be adapting to meet current needs?
-Market research company Mintel has highlighted the four key trends set to dominate the industry next year.
-From diversified ingredient sourcing to humanising technology and nutrient-dense product innovations, these are the big food trends for 2025.
+We delve into the key themes set dominate the industry next year.
+From TikTok’s colossal influence to diversified ingredient sourcing and humanising technology, these are the big food trends for 2025.

 Mintel Reveals Top Global Food Trends For 2025